Rafael Marques de Morais

-Rafael Marques de Morais (born 1971) is an Angolan journalist and anti-corruption activist who received several international awards for his reporting on conflict diamonds and government corruption in Angola.
-He currently heads the anti-corruption watchdog Maka Angola.
+Rafael Marques de Morais (born 1971) is an Angolan investigative journalist and anti-corruption activist who received several international awards for his reporting on conflict diamonds and government corruption in Angola.
+He has headed the anti-corruption watchdog Maka Angola since 2008.
+He was also a director of the Friends of Angola human rights lobbying organisation, and established the UFOLO Center of Studies for a Good Governance in Luanda.

+Biography

-Early life
+Early career

 While growing up, Marques became disturbed by the worsening state of his country: “I had never heard of a lawyer, [had] no idea of what human rights were, no idea of what fighting corruption was”, he later recalled.
 “I realised that the way of addressing the issues that concerned me was by being a journalist.”

-He received a BA (Hons) Anthropology & Media from Goldsmiths, University of London and an MSc in African Studies from St Antony's College, University of Oxford.
-He started work as a journalist in 1992 at the state-owned newspaper Jornal de Angola.
+He received a BA (Hons) degree in Anthropology and Media from Goldsmiths, University of London.